Canon 1300D vs 77D

 - More heavily discounted: Has been on the market for longer (launched in March 2016).

-Arguments in favor of the Canon EOS 77D:
+Advantages of the Canon EOS 77D:

 - More detail: Has more megapixels (24 vs 17.9MP), which boosts linear resolution by 16%.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.